- Graduate Advisement

 Some graduate programs allow students to take a limited number of approved 4000-level courses for graduate credit.
 To receive graduate credit for a 4000-level course, the student must receive prior approval from the department chair and the academic dean and complete additional requirements as outlined by the professor.
 Please see the specific degree programs within this catalog for more details on taking 4000-level courses for graduate credit.

 Normal Load - The load for a full-time graduate student is nine to twelve credit hours per fall or spring semester and six credit hours in the summer.
 Students enrolled in master’s and doctoral degree programs should enroll in a minimum of nine graduate credit hours in both the fall and spring semesters and six credit hours in the summer to be considered full-time graduate students.
-Osteopathic medical students are enrolled in a standard array of courses each term as designated by the College of Osteopathic Medicine approved curriculum.
+Osteopathic medical students are considered full-time and are enrolled in a standard array of courses each term as designated by the College of Osteopathic Medicine approved curriculum.

 Master’s students desiring to enroll in more than twelve graduate credit hours and doctoral students desiring to enroll in more than nine graduate credit hours in any one semester must obtain approval from the dean of the college in which they are enrolled.